Federal Loan Consolidation

 What is the interest rate on a consolidation loan?

-The interest rate on a consolidation loan is the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest 1/8 of a percent and capped at 8.25%.
+The interest rate on a consolidation loan is the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest 1/8 of a percent.
+There is no cap on the interest rate for a federal Direct Consolidation Loan.

 I don't remember who my lender is.
 Help!